How to Break a Rental Lease for Military Transition

 The SCRA protects you and your family.
 If your spouse’s name is on the lease, then he or she can also legally break the lease.

-In most cases, the servicemember’s name needs to be on the lease.
+In most cases, the service member’s name needs to be on the lease.
 If your name’s not on the lease, then check your state laws.
-Some states extend SCRA protection if the lease was for the use of the servicemember, even if the servicemember’s name is not directly on the lease.
+Some states extend SCRA protection if the lease was for the use of the service member, even if their name is not directly on the lease.

 If you’re a tenant and in the military, it’s good to know the SCRA will help you terminate your lease if you are transitioning to the military, have orders for active duty, or have PCS orders.

 To improve your rental experience in the future, join the online rental world.
 With Rentalutions, you can pay rent and view your lease anytime, anywhere.
 Plus, you can find a new rental property by sending your renter profile to multiple landlords and only pay an application fee once.
 Learn more about how Avail makes renting easy.

 Guest Author Bio: Avail is the only end-to-end tenant software that helps tenants find their next home, sign leases, pay rent, and manage maintenance all online.
 Join the thousands of tenants across the U.S. that are already saving time managing their rental experience online.